aportelli/LatAnalyze/Readme.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![DOI](https://zenodo.org/badge/10201777.svg)](https://zenodo.org/badge/latestdoi/10201777) [![Build Ubuntu](https://github.com/aportelli/LatAnalyze/actions/workflows/build-ubuntu.yml/badge.svg)](https://github.com/aportelli/LatAnalyze/actions/workflows/build-ubuntu.yml) [![Build macOS](https://github.com/aportelli/LatAnalyze/actions/workflows/build-macos.yml/badge.svg)](https://github.com/aportelli/LatAnalyze/actions/workflows/build-macos.yml)

 ## Description
-LatAnalyze is a C++11 library for statistical data analysis based on bootstrap resampling.
+LatAnalyze is a C++14 library for statistical data analysis based on bootstrap resampling.
 It has been written with lattice QCD data analysis in mind (hence the name), but its features are not lattice specific and can be used more general statistical context.

-Sadly a proper documentation was never written, but some comprehensive examples covering most features can be found in the `examples` directory.
+Sadly a proper documentation was never written, but some comprehensive examples covering several key features can be found in the `examples` directory.

 The main features are the following:

 * Array and matrix types with fast arithmetic operations based on [Eigen](http://eigen.tuxfamily.org).
 * High-level types for bootstrap sample manipulation (including various statistical estimators and histogramming).
 * Mathematical expression parser for runtime defined functions.
-* Data I/O in ASCII and HDF5 (optional).
+* Data I/O in ASCII, XML, and HDF5.
-* High-level wrappers to minimisation routines from the [GSL](http://www.gnu.org/software/gsl/), [Minuit](http://seal.web.cern.ch/seal/snapshot/work-packages/mathlibs/minuit/) (optional) and [NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt).
+* High-level wrappers to minimisation routines from the [GSL](http://www.gnu.org/software/gsl/), [Minuit 2](https://github.com/root-project/root/tree/master/math/minuit2) (optional) and [NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt).
 * Non-linear regression with error on independent variables (through total least squares).
 * High-level wrappers to numerical integrator and non-linear solver from the [GSL](http://www.gnu.org/software/gsl/).
 * High-level functional types for function of model.
 General functions can be defined from C pointers, C++ objects, strings of mathematical expressions or tabulated data.